scimusmn/boxen-setup/README.md

 `xcode-select --install`

-and select the default install options.
+and select `Install`.
 You should not need to install the full XCode suite, just the command line tools.

 Then run: